Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_pipelines_with_snowpark_pandas/data_engineering_pipelines_with_snowpark_pandas.md

 author: Mats Stellwall, Doris Lee
 id: data_engineering_pipelines_with_snowpark_pandas
-summary: This guide will provide step-by-step details for building a data engineering pipeline with pandas on Snowflake.
+summary: This guide will provide step-by-step details for building a data engineering pipeline with pandas on Snowflake
 categories: Getting-Started
 environments: web
 status: Published